Shock Wave Lithotripsy (SWL) is a

 treatment for kidney stones that uses energy from sound waves to break stones into tiny pieces, which then are small enough to pass easily out of your body.
 It is offered by UC San Diego Health's

-SWL is by far the least invasive surgical technique and can be the ideal approach, depending on stone size and location.
-The procedure is typically an outpatient one.
+SWL is by far the least invasive surgical approach and can be the ideal approach, depending on stone size and location.
+The procedure is typically done on an outpatient basis.

 The ideal SWL stone is less than 1.5 cm and located in either the kidney or upper ureter.
-The stone must be visible on a plain film xray (some stones can only be seen by CT imaging).
+The stone must be visible on a plain film X-ray (some stones can only be seen by CT imaging).

 What to Expect From SWL

-Stone free rates are quite variable and range from 67-86 percent.
+Stone-free rates after this minimally invasive surgery are variable and range from 67 percent to 86 percent.
 Although SWL is the least invasive procedure for treating kidney stones, it also has an accepted lower success rate.

 Some medical literature suggests that SWL may be a risk factor for either high blood pressure and/or diabetes mellitus, though there is also medical literature that does not support this theory.
 No definitive conclusions have been made regarding this particular risk.